 In case of research project related websites we may use the web analysis tool Matomo to analyze and optimize our website and to eliminate errors and bottlenecks.
-When you visit our websites, so-called tracking pixels may collect the following information, among other things:
+When you visit our websites either so-called tracking pixels or cookies may collect the following information, among other things:

 - Geographical localization, based on your IP address (e.g. Munich, Germany)

 - Type and version of your Internet browser (e.g. Internet Explorer 11.0)

 - Operating system used (e.g. Windows 7)